musa-zulu/WebFormsToMVC/readme.txt

  - [Remote] -------- Http requests (No view state) --------> [Controller Methods]
  - [Remote] <------- Http responses (No view state) -------- [Controller Methods]

+The MVC Request life cycle
+ .
+Routing/Handler (Match URL to route, which has an associated HttpHandler)
+---->>Controller Initialization(HttpHandler builds the right controller based on the route data)
+ --->> Action Method Execution (Generates the response data and chooses an appropriate format) --->> Action result Execution (WWrite the data to the response stream in the chosen format)
+ --->> View Engine (If the format is HTML parse and render the view)

+Handling requests with with controllers
+ .
+MVC handles http requests by mapping them to methods on the controller (mysite/Person/Index) .
+These methods are called action methods because they represent an action by the user .
+A single controller can handle many requests and respond to each one with different types of data .
+Action methods are selected by the mvc framework itself to execute for a request .
+The is an internal component in mvc called Action invoker that uses a variarity of criteria

  - -----------------------------------------------------------------------------------------------------------------------------------
  							Summarizing Modules and Handlers
 	ASP.NET	Platform			       ----------------------------------